Ollefm/Klanger/README.md

 # Instructions for Mid-Project Review

 ## Test the React Native application
+The application is hosted on stackblitz (see the link below).
+If you encounter any problems on for example, safari, try changing the web browser to chrome.

 1. Go to: https://stackblitz.com/edit/vitejs-vite-16my6ncc

 2. Wait for all of the dependencies to be installed until you see a qr code in the stackblitz terminal

-if the install fails, press ctrl + c in the stackblitz terminal and run `npm install && npm run dev` again
+if the install fails, press ctrl + c in the stackblitz terminal and run `npm install && npm run dev` again or reload the page

-3. Download the `Expo Go` from the App Store or Google Play.
+3. Download the `Expo Go` from the App Store or Google Play on your phone.

-4. Scan the qr-code from the stackblitz terminal
+4. Scan the qr-code from the stackblitz terminal with your phones camera app

 5. Open the application in `Expo Go` on your phone (don't use the stackblitz preview)